neonevm/neon-evm.docs/docs/developing/integrate/neon_transfer_sdk.md

 comment: todo this requires overhaul
 ---

-**NOTE**

-The package is tested on [NeonPass](https://neonpass.live/) codebase, which use react hooks arch.
-You can use clean core, but all important requirements you need to provide as params and see how it goes by yourself.

----
+This page provides you with the information required to pass tokens between Solana and Neon EVM programmatically.

+## TL;DR

+- The tool is available as an npm package
+- The package provides the same function as the [NeonPass UI](do this link)

+## Introduction

+The following npm package provides a token pass tool.
+This same package provides the functionality to the NeonPass UI tool.
+It is built to be compliant with the React hooks architecture, but you are welcome to use clean core functions.

+You need to provide the addresses for a Solana-compatible wallet such as the Phantom wallet and an EVM-compatible wallet such as the MetaMask wallet.
+Both of these addresses are passed as required properties.
+The codule checks whether both wallet objects - window.solana and window.ehtereum - really exist.
+If they don't, the module will throw an error for you.

-Module was used by the react wrapper `import {useNeonTransfer} from "neon-portal/src/react"` For clean working configuration example we have to rebuild connect status buttons, their transfer callbacks and error handling.
+For clean working configuration example we have to rebuild connect status buttons, their transfer callbacks and error handling.

-## Installation and setup
+## Step 1: installation and setup

 Firstly, install the package: